Bonifacio Day Holiday: Pay Rules, and Computation

 Andrés Bonifacio Day Holiday Pay

 Under Proclamation No. 90, President Ferdinand has approved the rescheduling of many regular holidays to promote holiday economics.
-As a result, the Bonifacio Day last 2023 fell on November 27 (Monday) to encourage domestic travel.
+As a result, Bonifacio Day in 2023 fell on November 27 (Monday) to encourage domestic travel.
+This 2024 Bonifacio Day falls on a Saturday.

 Unlike New Year’s Day and Christmas Day, national holidays like National Heroes’ Day and Araw ng Kagitingan are more flexible, hence their new schedules.